xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

  ![J-Jp-only-Global.png]({{site.baseurl}}/images/J-Jp-only-Global.png)

 The encapsulation option followed by the base SRH format decides the QoS bits for the SRv6 header.
 The TC value on the IPv6 header can be either set explicitly to any value in the range of 0x00-0xff .
 This value is global for all the SRv6 services that starts on the box.
 When configured with propagate, QoS marking of the incoming payload is propagated to the SRv6 TC marking.
 For L3VPN IP Precedence is copied to the SRv6 header IPv6 precedence.
 For L2VPN the Layer 2 PCP markings are copied to the SRv6 Precedence.

-A relaod is must to enable disable any SRv6 propagation mode.
+`A reload of the chassis is needed to configure/change any SRv6 related hw-module profile.`

 **_hw-module profile segment-routing srv6  mode micro-segment format f3216_**